Bayesian feedback in the framework of ecological sciences: Bayesian Feedback

 { \linespread{1.}

 }

-The main difference between the two schemes is that in this one the feedback is between two different models, so that the feedback process is asymmetric because the independent model and the preferential model do not have exactly the same parameters and hyperparameters.
-Specifically, the preferential model contains all the elements of the independent model in the layer related to the geostatistical process, while the independent model, not incorporating the sample structure, does not have the elements of the preferential model point process layer.
-This will be expose in detail in the two following sub-sections.
+The main distinction between the two schemes is that, in this case, the feedback occurs between two distinct models.
+As a result, the feedback process is asymmetric, as the { geostatistical model} and the preferential model have different parameters and hyperparameters.